 I figured it to be a good way to end 2015’s postings on the defunct Fino which closed this year too.
-So the purpose of this write-up is 2 fold, to say goodbye to a staggeringly good restaurant and to pledge that it’s not really all that bad… Over the years I have lost count of how many quality nights I’ve had in Fino‘s windowless basement, a restaurant which opened in 2003 by Sam and Eddie Hart and of course a kitchen run by one of my favourite chefs in the capital Nieves Barragan Mohacho.
-Alas Fino closed their doors for one final time on Thursday the 11th of June 2015, I for one am a lucky diner to have experienced one last hoorah on the 3rd of June 2015 – it’s a bitter sweet story since Fino is no more as the Hart brothers endeavour to focus on projects such the relatively new Barrafina Drury Lane, (my review can be seen here) Barrafina Adalaide Street and long-standing acclaimed stable choices Barrafina Frith St and Quo Vadis.
-In my humble opinion though the experience, food, atmosphere, ingredients are better in the Barrafinas, that’s not to say that Fino’s quality was questionable though.
-Just like it’s siblings it offered modern takes on traditional tapas dishes.
+The purpose of this write-up is two fold, to say goodbye to a staggeringly good restaurant and to pledge that it’s not really all that bad… Over the years I have lost count of how many quality nights I’ve had in Fino‘s windowless basement, a restaurant which first opened in 2003 by owners Sam and Eddie Hart.
+The kitchen is run by one of my favourite chefs in the capital Nieves Barragan Mohacho.
+Alas, Fino opened their doors for one final service on the 11th of June 2015, I for one was lucky enough to have one last hoorah a week before.
+It’s a bitter sweet story since Fino is no more, but the Hart brothers endeavour to focus on projects such the relatively new Barrafina Drury Lane, (my review can be seen here) Barrafina Adalaide Street and long-standing acclaimed stables, Barrafina Frith St, along with Quo Vadis.
+In my humble opinion though, the experience, food, atmosphere, ingredients are better in the Barrafinas, that’s not to say that Fino’s quality was questionable.
+It wasn’t.
+Just like its siblings it offered modern takes on traditional tapas dishes.
+Onto the food..

 Pimientos de padron (£4.5).
 Sweet, smoky, salty – just all round delicious.